NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 **Worst case**

 When the hostile is already on you (in 2km) and you can even not make the cloak trick.
 Overload the MWD and align to the opposite.
 Try to activate the Cloaking Device.
 If you make it, operate the same as above.
 If you are locked and tackled by disruptor and webbed, you still stand a chance of holding the damage and getting out of the range.
-Warp immediately when it is possible.
+Warp immediately when it is possible. <br>
 If you are tackled by scrambler, engage the hostile with your ECM drones and hope they will work.
 Don’t give up trying to warp.
 At least you can save your pod.

 **Introduction of the equipment**